 The Passover Lamb

-"You know, Jonathan," the white-bearded rabbi began, "that lambs are regularly sacrificed for the sins of the people.
+"You know, Jonathan," he began, "that lambs are regularly sacrificed for the sins of the people."

-"Then, too, your father takes his best lambs up to Jerusalem every spring for Passover.
-Centuries ago, boy," he said, "when God brought us out of the land of Egypt, Pharaoh didn't want to let our people go.
-You remember the ten plagues God brought on the Egyptians under Moses?
+"Your father takes his best lambs up to Jerusalem every spring for Passover.
+Centuries ago, when God brought us out of the land of Egypt under Moses, Pharaoh didn't want to let our people go.
+So God brought ten plagues on the Egyptians.
 The final plague was to be the death of the firstborn.

-"So that first Passover which took place the night before the Great Exodus, a lamb was sacrificed for each family.
-Each father dipped a branch of hyssop into the blood of his family's sacrifice, and daubed it on the doorpost and lintel of his house."
+"So on that first Passover, a lamb was sacrificed for each family.
+Each father dipped a branch of hyssop into the blood of his family's slain lamb and daubed it on the doorpost and lintel of his house."

 As the rabbi continued to speak, Jonathan's mind could visualize the slaughtered lamb.
-And he could see the fresh blood of the lamb that had been painted onto the doorpost.
-He could see it drip down the post and dribble onto the ground.
+And he could imagine the fresh blood of the lamb drip down the doorpost and dribble onto the ground.

-"And at evening on that Day," the rabbi continued, "each father made very sure that each child — each son, each daughter — had been brought inside the house and accounted for.
+"At evening on that Day," the rabbi continued, "each father made very sure that each son and each daughter was brought inside the house and accounted for.
 Because outside that night, the Lord struck the land of Egypt, slaying the firstborn son of every family in the entire kingdom.
-Every firstborn died, except for those sons of Israel whose fathers had sacrificed a lamb and painted its blood on their doorposts as a mark of faith.
+Every firstborn died, except for those sons and daughters of Israel whose fathers had sacrificed a lamb and painted its blood on their doorposts as a mark of faith.

 Lambs for the Temple

-Jonathan's father had a contract to deliver eight dozen Passover lambs to the Temple in Jerusalem a few days before Passover.
-Jonathan, now sixteen, and his older brother Benjamin were given the responsibility of bringing these 96 lambs to Jerusalem.
+Jonathan's father had contracted to deliver eight dozen Passover lambs to the Temple a few days before Passover.
+Jonathan and his younger brother Benjamin were charged with bringing the lambs to Jerusalem.

-Jonathan looked at the white, woolly backs of these yearling lambs as they bobbed up and down on the road to Jerusalem.
 What a burden for an innocent sheep, to die for a family.
 His father's lambs would suffice for ninety-six families, but what about the rest?
-Jonathan's dark eyes were fixed on the road ahead, but his mind was a thousand miles away.
 Only ninety-six families.
-Surely there are enough lambs for the others.
+Surely, there are enough lambs for the others.